 Section 14.
 Secretariat.
 The Commission is authorized to establish a Secretariat, which shall assist the Office of the Commissioner in the performance of its functions.
-The Secretariat shall be headed by an Executive Director (is the succeeding really necessary?) and shall be organized according to the following offices:
+The Secretariat shall be headed by an Executive Director and shall be organized according to the following offices: